Kurds in Israel: Population

 Historically, a small Arabized population of Kurdish origins exists in Galilee and Jerusalem area, though it has mostly intermixed with local Arabs; their exact numbers are not available since they are counted as ethnic Arabs in the official Israeli census.
 Some Arabized families of Kurdish background can still be identified by specific surnames.

+The 1922 census of Palestine lists 18 Kurdish speakers in Mandatory Palestine (8 in Samaria and 10 in the Northern District), including 10 in municipal areas (1 in Haifa, 1 in Nablus, 1 in Tiberias, and 7 in Jenin).

 The Kurdish population in Israel is small and is mainly composed of individuals and families, who fled Iraq and Turkey during the Iraqi–Kurdish and the Kurdish–Turkish conflicts during the 20th century.
 In 2006, the number of Kurdish refugees from Turkey was estimated at 200.
 Another estimate for both Iraqi and Turkish Kurds was 150 persons in 2007.

 In March 2001, a group of 19 Kurdish men entered Israel via Lebanon, asking for asylum, but were denied.
 In mid-2001, a group of 42 Kurdish refugees attempted to enter Israel via Lebanon, illegally crossing the Israeli–Lebanese border, but were returned to Lebanon.

 In 2007, 40 Iraqi Kurdish children, mostly from Iraqi Kurdistan, were hosted with their parents and medically treated in Israel, as part of the project initiated by Israeli Save a Child's Heart Organization (SACH).
 In 2013, it was reported that Israel accepted three Kurdish children from Iraqi Kurdistan for medical treatment.
 The children were settled into Wolfson Medical Center in Holon, southern Tel Aviv area.
 They were some of the 183 children with Iraqi nationality, entering Israel for medical treatment since the establishment of the program.

 In January 2015, Yazidi organizations made an official request from Israeli government to absorb Yazidi refugees from Iraq.
 There was no official statement by Israeli government as a result, but Yazidi sources claimed that refugee absorption took place and thanked Israeli government.
 There was no response from Israeli Parliament members, upon asking them on this matter of absorbing Yazidi refugees.